How to Check a Gold Bar Serial Number: Verify Legitimacy

 Generally, gold bars display valuable information on the front or back.

 Scan these inscriptions carefully.
-A gold bar’s serial number consists of letters and numbers denoting the manufacturer.
+A gold bar’s serial number contains letters and numbers denoting the manufacturer.

 For example, you may find the unique serial number of gold bullion below the refiner’s logo, bar weight, and metal purity.